thuvarahan97/SimpleProductManager/README.md

  ~ It uses product_list.txt as the storage file

- ~ Developed with Django (version 3.0.2) web framework
+ ~ Developed with Django (version 3.0.2) web framework, HTML5 and Bootstrap CSS framework
  ~ Used Python (version 3.8.1)
  ~ Used PyCharm Community Edition (version 2019.3.2) as IDE